 A Note on Border Crossings

 Be sure to research the entry requirements of the exact border crossing that you plan to use.
 There are a few instances of borders between two countries being closed due to a conflict between those two countries.
 For example, you can’t cross between Armenia and Azerbaijan.
 You must transit through Georgia if you plan to visit those two countries.

 Occasionally, borders are only open for locals.
 Sometimes visas on arrival aren’t available at smaller border crossings.
 Some border crossings are notorious for bribes or scams and should be avoided if possible.
 Some are simply hectic.
 Research each border that you plan to cross to make sure that it is open and crossable without too much hassle.

 Updating your Around the World Itinerary

 After researching entry requirements, you may have found that some visas are overly complicated or just not possible logistically with your round the world trip itinerary.
 At this point, revisit your itinerary and re-evaluate your plans.

 Consider changing the order of the countries that you plan to visit.
 You could also substitute countries with other nearby countries with visas that are easier to obtain.

 While planning my round-the-world trip, I really wanted to visit Russia.
 I found that the visa was too expensive and time-consuming to get.
 After researching, I decided to visit St. Petersburg by ferry because a visa wasn’t required.
 I then visited the Baltic countries instead of traveling around Russia.
 This was a nice compromise.

-Transportation: Round the World Flights and Ground Transportation
+Step 4: Plan Transportation: Round the World Tickets and Ground Transportation